paritytech/substrate/frame/examples/offchain-worker-price-oracle/README.md

 In this example we are going to build a very simplistic, naive and definitely NOT production-ready oracle for BTC/USD price.
-The main goal is to showcase how to use off-chain workers to fetch data from external sources via HTTP and feed it back on-chain.
+The main goal is to showcase how to use offchain workers to fetch data from external sources via HTTP and feed it back on-chain.

 The OCW will be triggered after every block, fetch the current price and prepare either signed or unsigned transaction to feed the result back on chain.
-The on-chain logic will simply aggregate the results and store last `64` values to compute the average price.
+The on-chain logic will simply aggregate the results and store the last `64` values to compute the average price.

 Only authorized keys are allowed to submit the price.
 The authorization key should be rotated.